-Using farm and abattoir data to improve genetic evaluations of peformance recorded rams
+Using farm and abattoir data to improve genetic evaluations of performance recorded rams

 Lead contractor: AHDB